zsparal/api-documentation/source/payments/refunds.rst

 Refunds have their own status, independent of the Payment or Order they were created for.

 *queued*
   The refund is queued due to a lack of balance.
-Once your account has sufficient balance or you manually top up the account, the refund automatically transitions to the next status.
+Once your account has sufficient balance or you manually top up your balance, the refund automatically transitions to the next status.
 A queued refund can be canceled.

 *pending*
   The refund is ready to be sent to the bank.
-You can still cancel the refund is you like.
+You can still cancel the refund if you like.

 *processing*
   The refund is being processed.
 Cancellation is no longer possible.